-We define the northern/southern reading word of a Soergel generator (or its dual) to be word in the alphabet $S$ obtained by reading the colours of the northern/southern edge of the frame respectively.
+Almost everything from this section is lifted from Elias--Williamson's original paper \cite{MR3555156} or is an extension of their results to the parabolic setting \cite{MR4437613}.
+Let $(W,S)$ denote a Coxeter system for $W$ a Weyl group.
+Given $\csigma\in S_W$ we define the {\sf monochrome Soergel generators} to be the framed graphs for $m$ equal to $2, 3$ or $4$ respectively.
+(We will also sometimes write ${\sf braid}_{\csigma\ctau}^{\ctau \csigma}$, ${\sf braid}_{\csigma \ctau \csigma}^{\ctau \csigma \ctau}$, and ${\sf braid}_{\csigma \ctau \csigma \ctau}^{\ctau \csigma \ctau \csigma}$ for ${\sf braid}_{\csigma \ctau}^{\ctau \csigma}(m)$ with $m=2$, $m=3$, and $m=4$ respectively.)
+Pictorially, we define the duals of these generators to be the graphs obtained by reflection through their horizontal axes.
+Non-pictorially, we simply swap the sub- and superscripts.
+We sometimes denote duality by $\ast$.
+For example, the dual of the fork generator is pictured as follows We define the northern/southern reading word of a Soergel generator (or its dual) to be word in the alphabet $S$ obtained by reading the colours of the northern/southern edge of the frame respectively.
 Given two (dual) Soergel generators $D$ and $D'$ we define $D\otimes D'$ to be the diagram obtained by horizontal concatenation (and we extend this linearly).
 The northern/southern colour sequence of $D\otimes D'$ is the concatenation of those of $D$ and $D'$ ordered from left to right.
 Given any two (dual) Soergel generators, we define their product $D\circ D'$ (or simply $DD'$) to be the vertical concatenation of $D$ on top of $D'$ if the southern reading word of $D$ is equal to the northern reading word of $D'$ and zero otherwise.
-We define a {\sf Soergel graph} to be any graph obtained by repeated horizontal and vertical concatenation of (dual) Soergel generators.
+We define a {\sf Soergel diagram} to be any graph obtained by repeated horizontal and vertical concatenation of (dual) Soergel generators.